 “Mankind is not a circle with a single center but an ellipse with two focal points of which facts are one and ideas the other.”—Victor Hugo

-I had an episode downloaded on my phone when I mounted the stairmaster for a brief warmup at the gym.
+There was an episode downloaded on my phone when I mounted the stairmaster for a brief warmup at the gym.
 The show started.
 I glanced up.
 It was 50 minutes, 2900 stairs and 833 calories later.
-There was no sense of exertion or exhaustion.
+I had no sense of exertion or exhaustion.
 I just wanted to watch the next episode.
 Like a moth to a flame or a toddler to an unboxing video my urge to consume the flickering content in front of me overrode all physical constraint.

 The premise of “The Circle” is, essentially, “Big Brother” meets “Catfish.”